-Facility self-assessments would also be enhanced under this proposed rule.
-CMS proposes that the facility selfassessment be updated regarding staffing to contain or clarify: 1) that facilities must use evidence-based methods when planning for resident care, including accommodation of behavioral health needs; 2) requiring facilities to use the selfassessment to assess the specific needs of each resident, with adjustments made for changes in the resident population; 3) requiring that facilities include the input of staff, including leadership, management, nurse staff and other direct care providers who render other services to residents; 4) requiring that the staffing plan maximize recruitment and retention of staff in a manner consistent with the President's April 2023 Executive Order on increasing access to high-quality care and supporting caregivers.
+The initial phase, effective 90 days from the Staffing Rule's publication, which is August 8, 2024, requires facility self-assessment, which enhances the current assessment that all SNFs must perform and document annually and on an as-needed basis.
+The Staffing Rule's requirement for enhanced self-assessments requires the following: 1) facilities must use evidence-based methods when planning for resident care, including accommodation of behavioral health needs; 2) facilities to use their self-assessment to assess the specific needs of each resident, with adjustments made for changes in the resident population; 3) facilities include the input of staff, including leadership, management, nurse staff and other direct care providers who render other services to residents; and 4) the facility's staffing plan maximizes recruitment and retention of staff in a manner consistent with the President Biden's April 2023 Executive Order on increasing access to high-quality care and supporting caregivers.